sroy0211/CS739_Project_1/README.md

 `python -m grpc_tools.protoc -I=. --python_out=. --grpc_python_out=. kvstore.proto`

 ## Testing the System
 * Note: If you spawn 80 servers or more on one machine, you may encounter grpc UNAVAILABLE errors potentially due to CPU resource depletion.
+Rerunning the tests may help.
 ```bash
 python3 test.py
 ```